Almond Butter Cookies

 Giving up peanuts when we found out that Logan had a severe allergy wasn’t too difficult, though I have missed Peanut Butter Cookies.

-What has been hard is how many of our favorite things are processed with peanuts, because we can’t even have that in the house.
+What has been hard is how many things are processed with peanuts, because he can’t eat those.

-Our nut options have been pretty limited the past 3 years because almost all of them are processed on shared equipment.
+Our nut options have been pretty limited since learning Logan has a peanut allergy when he was little because almost all of them are processed on shared equipment.

 That isn’t to say that we don’t eat nuts on occasion.